gm-soft/knowledge-base/software-development/2019-11-27-gitflow-short-info.md

 tags: [git, gitflow, processes, tutorial]
 ---

-# WIP: What is GitFlow and how to work with it.
+# What is GitFlow and how to work with it.

 ![gitflow](/software-development/2019-11-27-gitflow-short-info/gitflow.png)